Lekhana91/Lekhana91/README.md

 - 👋 Hi, I’m @Lekhana91
-- 👀 I’m interested in coding
+- 👀 Writing code that (mostly) works and fixing bugs I swore weren’t mine.
-- 🌱 I’m currently learning machine learning
+- 🌱  Building apps, solving problems, and dreaming of the next big tech leap.
-- 💞️ I’m looking to collaborate on ...
+- 💞️  Let’s build something so awesome that even Stack Overflow will be impressed.
-- 📫 How to reach me lekhanagowda797@gmail.com
+- 📫  lekhanagowda797@gmail.com, I promise to reply faster than your favorite function executes.

 <!---
 Lekhana91/Lekhana91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.